 2 cups hot water

 Boil water in glass in microwave or in stainless steel kettle on stove top.
 Place the dry ingredients into a food processor and pulverize or crush with pestle.
 Add the three crushed ingredients and steep for 30 minutes.
 Strain into cup.
 Add honey if desired.
+Add a dab of cream or coconut oil to assist bioavailability of hemp analytes.
 Slowly sip in the earthy freshness.

 Benefits of Tagetes Marigolds –